 WHAT IS A-STEP

 The American Academy of Sleep Medicine (AASM) developed the Accredited Sleep Technologist Education Program (A-STEP) to standardize training for those interested in the field of sleep medicine.
-A-STEP equips sleep technologists trainees with a strong foundation to move forward and excel as a sleep technologist.
+A-STEP equips sleep technologist trainees with a strong foundation to move forward and excel as a sleep technologist.

 The program consists of 2 parts, the 80-hour Introductory Course and Online Self-Study Modules.
 The Northern California School of Sleep Medicine is an accredited provider of the 80-hour Introductory Course.
 Students who complete the 80-hour Introductory course and pass the 80-hour Introductory Course Final Exam have access to the Online Self-Study Modules at a discounted rate.